 It started when Clark heard a knock on the door Friday.
 She opened the door and that's when he grabbed her hand.

 "He kept grabbing and he said, 'I want to rape you.'
-In my mind, I felt like all the blood left my face."
+In my mind,"

 She says he repeated it three more times.

 "At this point I'm getting angry and he said you know when a man forcefully makes a woman have sex and I slammed the door in his face and locked it."

 What's more shocking, when she complained, she says a manager returned with the accused employee.
 Her friend captured the conversation by cell phone.

 Employee: "I called you outside the cabin door and I said I want to rape you, but I promise I was playing."

 Clark: "You’re not playing.
 You said it three times.
 And then when I said Excuse me?
 You said oh maybe my English is not so good."

 "To my surprise, he sat there and said everything that happened, word for word, admitted it," Clark said.